Air Fryer Jalapeno Poppers

 In a small bowl, combine the Panko, garlic powder, and salt.

 Add the tablespoon of olive oil and give the mixture a toss to coat the crumbs.
-Next, add the cheddar cheese and give the topping a quick mix until the ingredients are well distributed.
+Next, add the cheddar cheese and give the topping a quick stir until the ingredients are well distributed.

 Distribute the Panko mixture on top of all the peppers until no more is left in the bowl.
 Press the crumbs lightly into the cream cheese filling to make sure they stick really well.
 You can be generous with the topping!